-- a those franchisors who belong to the FANZ, publish a disclosure document and have very high standards; - those franchisors who do not belong to the FANZ, do not publish a disclosure document but have high standards; and c those franchisors who do not belong to the FANZ, do not publish a disclosure document and do not have high standards nor a good reputation.
+- a those franchisors who belong to the FANZ, publish a disclosure document and have very high standards; - b those franchisors who do not belong to the FANZ, do not publish a disclosure document but have high standards; and c those franchisors who do not belong to the FANZ, do not publish a disclosure document and do not have high standards or a good reputation.

-Stewart Germann is the principal of Stewart Germann Law Office.
+1 Stewart Germann is the principal of Stewart Germann Law Office.

-Category (c) is diminishing because of the growing interest in and effect of the FANZ, which as at October 2020 had 137 franchisor members, one individual and 59 affiliates, including attorneys, accountants and banks, for a total of 197 members (see www.franchiseassociation.org.nz).
+Category (c) is diminishing because of the growing interest in and effect of the FANZ, which as at October 2020 had 137 franchisor members, one individual and 59 affiliates, including attorneys, accountants and banks, with a total of 197 members.2